Dan0sz/host-webfonts-locally/readme.txt

 = Does this plugin edit template files? =

 No, it does not.
-It creates a CSS Stylesheet which should be added to your theme's header.
+It creates a CSS Stylesheet which will be automatically added to your theme's header using a built-in WordPress queueing system.

 = My fonts aren't being downloaded!
 What's going on? =